peteroupc/peteroupc.github.io/randextract.md

 I maintain [**source code of this extractor and the Peres extractor**](https://github.com/peteroupc/peteroupc.github.io/blob/master/rextract.rb), which also includes additional notes on randomness extraction.

-Pae's "entropy-preserving" binarization (Pae 2018\)[^12], given below, is meant to be used in other extractor algorithms such as the ones mentioned above.
+Pae's "entropy-preserving" binarization (Pae 2018\)[^12], given later, is meant to be used in other extractor algorithms such as the ones mentioned earlier.
 It assumes the number of possible values, _n_, is known.
 However, it is obviously not efficient if _n_ is a large number.

 1. Let _f_ be a number in the interval \[0, _n_) that was previously randomly generated.
 If _f_ is greater than 0, write a 1 (and go to step 2).
 2. If _f_ is less than _n_ &minus; 1, write a 0 _x_ times, where _x_ is (_n_ &minus; 1) &minus; _f_.